 There are currently no active references in this article.

 Tree to 20 m.
 Bark grey, developing almost black longitudinal fissures with age.
 Twigs 2–4 mm thick, bright green, glabrous, and sometimes with a bluish waxy bloom.
 Bud no thicker than the shoot, almost spherical, glabrous, with two visible scales of almost equal length.
 Leaves flushing crimson, with relatively short glabrous stalks (2.5–6 cm); 7–13.5 x 5–11 cm, ovate to almost triangular; upper surface dark, shiny green, glabrous, lower surface pale green or glaucous, glabrous or covered with reddish stellate hairs which mostly have 16 arms; margins sometimes entire or with large, irregular, spiky teeth or lobes.
 Floral bract 6.5–13 x 1.5–3 cm, diverging from the flower stalk near the base, with a variable stellate pubescence; often broadest towards each end; stalk of bract to 3 cm long.
 Inflorescences drooping, widely branched, with 8–32 deeply cup-shaped flowers; staminodes present.
-Fruit globose, initially fleshy, with a fragile wall which splits longitudinally into five segments to release the ripe seeds (Pigott 2012, Flora of China 2018).
+Fruit globose, initially fleshy, with a fragile wall which splits longitudinally into five segments to release the ripe seeds.
+(Pigott 2012, Tang et al. 2007)

 Distribution China Anhui, Fujian, Guangdong, Guangxi, Hunan, Jiangxi, Zhejiang